 - Add the potatoes to a baking dish.
 Remove the chicken to a plate and squeeze the remaining marinade onto the potatoes.
 With your hands, thoroughly coat the potatoes with the marinade and spread them out into one even layer.
 Season the potatoes with a touch of salt and pepper.
 Bake the potatoes for 20 minutes.

 - Remove the dish from the oven and place the chicken thighs on the top of the potatoes, skin side up.
-Drizzle the remaining marinade onto the chicken and cover the pan with foil.
-Bake for 30 minutes, then remove the foil and continue to bake for another 15-20 minutes or until the chicken registers an internal temp of at least 185°F and the potatoes are tender.
+Cover with foil and bake for 30 minutes, then remove the foil and continue to bake for another 15-20 minutes or until the chicken registers an internal temp of at least 185°F and the potatoes are tender.
 To further brown the chicken, broil for a 2-3 minutes but watch carefully.

 - Let the chicken sit lightly tented for 10 minutes before serving so that the chicken and potatoes will reabsorb the juices.
 Garnish with the basil and serve with a drizzle of the hot honey sauce and grated Romano or parmesan cheese, if desired.
 Enjoy!